googleforgames/agones/docs/fleet_spec.md

 The `spec` field is the actual `FleetAllocation` specification and it is composed as follow:

 - `fleetName` is the name of an existing Fleet.
-If this doesn't exist, and error will be returned when the `FleetAllocation` is created
+If this doesn't exist, an error will be returned when the `FleetAllocation` is created
 - `metadata` is an optional list of custom labels and/or annotations that will be used to patch the game server's metadata in the moment of allocation.